Orbán: 'There are no liberals, only communists with university degrees'

 - Jobbik's press release reads: "Orbán would gladly solve all troubles of the world, and now that includes climate change too, provided Lőrinc Mészáros gets to spend the money put aside for it."
 The formerly far-right party says that Viktor Orbán let go of the hands of workers and pensioners, and he does not know how to get money to Hungarian families before the impending economic crisis - "though it's simple: they should stop stealing," and if that would not be enough, the government should spend the "hundreds of billions of Forints" they would spend on the hate-mongering national consultation on raising wages and pensions instead.

-- Mi Hazánk, a far-right party that split from Jobbik says government policy is not brave enough, arguing that the Hungarians are the real victims of the Gyöngyöspata segregation - they want Hungary to "withdraw from the jurisdiction of the court in Strasbourg" to end the "prison-business," and they urged the government to take tough steps to protect the rights of Hungarians across the border, calling the Parliament to declare the Versailles treaty invalid.
+- Mi Hazánk, a far-right party that split from Jobbik says government policy is not brave enough, arguing that the Hungarians are the real victims of the Gyöngyöspata segregation - they want Hungary to "withdraw from the jurisdiction of the court in Strasbourg" to end the "prison-business," and they urged the government to take tough steps to protect the rights of Hungarians across the border, calling the Parliament to declare the Trianon treaty invalid.

 Support the independent media!